 She told her story and she did an amazing job in portraying the wonder of WOMEN! and of the human experience. 💎

 🛫 WELLINGTON (NZ) she is headed to you next week and she doesn’t know anyone in NZ … so I said I would help spread the word

 More details here

-Posted in All, Inspiring people, Theatre
+Posted in All, inspiring, Theatre

 Tagged amber topaz, auckland fringe festival, burlesque, cabaret, empowerment, inspiring, nz fringe, nz theatre, q theatre, review, Theatre, true story, woman, women

 A super treat last night – my friend Katherine’s company plus a ticket to see Taumata – Four New Works at Q Theatre.
 A quick Google search piqued my interest, and indeed the brilliant performance of the dancers swept me off my feet!

 Delivered in four separate yet connected acts, they took me to the secret place between humanity and divinity.
 In barely an hour we covered a lot of ground.
 The black stage set took on, for me, different dimensions throughout the evening – a fertile soil supporting life; imagination; a womb; a final resting place; mystery and desire; the point of no return; black night.

 I loved quite a few things about Taumata – the sense of harmony throughout the evening.
 The way music carried movement and movement submitted to rhythm.
 Taane Mete’s impressive portrayal of the rawness of birth, living and death.
 The flowing dresses and startling story of womanhood told through the beautiful women in Sisters of the Black Crow (act 3).
 The absolute grace and agility of the dancers in Eve, bringing together the poise and beauty of ballet with the strength and fun of acrobatics.

 It reminded me of the awesome knowledge that we are small … we are the crown of creation.